Bedbugs pest control

 29. Should I be worried about bed bugs?

-30. How did I get bed bugs when I didn’t go anywhere?
+30. How did I get bed bugs when I did not go anywhere?

-• Used furniture or belongings: Second-hand items can carry bed bugs.
+• Second-hand furniture or belongings: beds, mattresses, sofas, wardrobes and other used items can sometimes carry bed bugs.

 31. Can you see bed bugs with the naked eye?